apache/spark/docs/configuration.md

   <td><code>spark.default.parallelism</code></td>
   <td>
-    For distributed shuffle operations like <code>reduceByKey</code> and <code>join</code>, the largest number of partitions in parent RDD.
-For operations like <code>parallelize</code> with no parent RDDs, it depends on the cluster manager:
+    For distributed shuffle operations like <code>reduceByKey</code> and <code>join</code>, the largest number of partitions in a parent RDD.
+For operations like <code>parallelize</code>
+    with no parent RDDs, it depends on the cluster manager:
     <ul>
       <li>Local mode: number of cores on the local machine</li>
       <li>Mesos fine grained mode: 8</li>